 Upon arrival this afternoon, delight in another exclusive Discovery Series event: Delve into a presentation on Art of the Renaissance,designed to pave the way for more meaningful discoveries in Florence and Tuscany.

-This evening, dinner is on your own.
+This evening, dinner is included at a local restaurant.

 This morning, embark on a walking tour of Florence with an expert local guide.
 To begin, you'll marvel at the exterior of the beautiful Duomo.
 This elegant church with its remarkable octagonal Brunelleschi dome is one of the most magnificent structures in Florence.
 Our tour continues with a stroll through Piazza Signoria, the busy square that was the ancient center of city life during the days of the Medici.
 Perhaps in your free time you'll visit Santa Croce Gothic church, and its tombs and memorials to many famous Italians like Dante, Galileo, and Michelangelo.
 And finally, you'll visit the Accademia Museum where you'll have an opportunity to see Michelangelo's famous statue of David.

 This evening, enjoy a Home-Hosted Dinner with a local family.
 You're sure to savor this family-style meal, as well as the opportunity to learn about everyday life in modern-day Italy.